ehsanmohammadi65/Server_manager/README.md

       node start server.js

-  and for show output data go to address http://localhost:100/info
+  and for show output data go to the address http://localhost:100/info